lingotogether/LingoTogether/README.md

 ### Staging

-When the commits is pushed to `master` branch, it will automatically deploy to Heroku for staging and testing purpose.
+When the commits are pushed to `master` branch, it will automatically deploy to Heroku for staging and testing purpose.
 (via https://lingotogether.herokuapp.com)

 ### Production